Lebanon has been hit by string of violent incident since Hezbollah declared involvement in neighbouring Syria's civil war.

 December 17, 2013: A car bomb strikes a Hezbollah stronghold in eastern Lebanon, injuring both civilians and members, according to the state-run news agency.

 November 19, 2013: The Iranian embassy in Beirut is hit by a double suicide attack, killing at least 23 people and wounding 150 others.
-The Al-Qaeda-linked group Azzam Brigades says it carried out the attack.
+The al-Qaeda-linked group Abdullah Azzam Brigades says it carried out the attack.

 August 23, 2013: At least 47 people have been killed and more than 500 wounded after twin car bombs exploded outside mosques in the northern Lebanese city of Tripoli, according to the health ministry.
 The blasts in the predominantly Sunni city went off on Friday, when mosques were packed with worshippers for the noon prayers.

 August 15, 2013: A car-bomb explosion killed at least 20 people near a Hezbollah facility in a southern suburb of Beirut.
 At least 200 people were injured in the blast, which occurred between the Bir el-Abed and Roueiss neighbourhoods.
 An unknown Syrian Sunni group called Aysha Umm-al Mouemeneen claimed responsibility.

 July 9, 2013: A car bomb wounded at least 53 people in Dahiyeh, a mainly Shia neighbourhood in southern Beirut where many support Hezbollah.
 The blast occurred in the car park of a supermarket in the residential area of Bir el-Abed, causing heavy damage but no fatalities.
 No group has claimed responsibility.